| 2 min read

 • Close the loop: Ask the right questions in order to receive useful answers.
 DIL simulators, by their very nature, are action-oriented, interpersonal communication devices.
 Engineers and drivers are forced to speak to each other and explore new ideas, and perhaps most importantly - ask more well-informed questions based on immediate findings.

-If time management “enabling tools” such as DIL simulators are in the mix, the modern paradigm facing carmakers becomes a bit less daunting.
+If "time management enabling tools” such as DIL simulators are in the mix, the modern paradigm facing carmakers becomes a bit less daunting.
 Twenty years ago, tasks such as certifying new cars for global markets like China, or proving out a dozen on-board system interactions did not even feature in typical vehicle development schedules.
 Nowadays this is par for the course.
 Having the right tools in place is essential.

-To learn more about simulation trends and new tools to assist the vehicle development process, download our FREE white paper, “Looking down the road: Harnessing the benefits of driving simulator technology:
+To learn more about simulation trends and new tools to assist the vehicle development process, download our FREE eBook, Looking down the road: Harnessing the benefits of driving simulator technology:

 New Call-to-action